idiotdeveloper/ChipWhisperer/README.md

 	pip install ipympl  -- this is required but not mentioned in the installation guide.
 	Some of the older libraries mentioned in the document are depreciated so need to use alternatives.

+Installed in Ubuntu24
-Installed in my desktop under Ubuntu24_chipwhisperer VirtualBox To launch the jupyter notebook
+To launch the jupyter notebook :

 	Ø cd ~/Documents/ChipWhisperer/chipwhisperer
 	Ø source ~/.cwvenv/bin/activate